-Website Should You Own or Rent
+Should you Own or Rent?

 Continuing on my set of articles regarding the website selection process, the third factor to consider is your financial investment.
 After deciding whether a custom website or template layout, with or without content management system will best fit your needs, the next question business owners should ask when selecting a web firm is, “should I own or lease my website?”